 Early on, find out what your cat finds irresistible in the scratching department.
 This includes knowing where to put it, what it should be made of, and how tall or long it should be.

 Location is easy.
 Just place it near whichever furniture has the most number of claw marks.
 If you’ve done tip #1 and successfully made their former favorite scratch spot untenable, make sure they’ll find it easy to find the alternative that you approve of.

 Choosing the material is all about understanding your cat.
 Before buying an expensive scratch post, try buying a similar sample, and seeing if your cat likes it.
 Cardboard, sisal rope, sisal cloth, and jute fibers are just some popular options.
 Note though that you will want the material to be different from the material of your furniture to avoid confusing your cat so it might be better to leave that carpet-covered scratch post at the store otherwise your cat might think all carpets are scratch-approved.

 Few things are as satisfying to cats as being able to stretch their limbs up, dig their claws in, and slowly drag their nails all the way down to the floor, so aim to get a post tall enough to allow your cat to do just that.

-Make sure it’s sturdy too!
+Make sure it’s firm too!
 If your cat scratches the post and it falls on them, they might get too scared to go near it again.

 Tip 3: Gently correct the wrong behavior

-If you find them scratching in the wrong place (which may happen even after you’ve done tip #1 – old habits die hard), immediately make a distinctive sound like a hiss or a small “ah!”, then gently take your cat and bring it near the approved scratching area.
-It is important to do this as consistently as possible over a period of time as it will help your cat get the idea faster.
+If you find them scratching in the wrong place (which may happen even after you’ve done tip #1 – old habits die hard), quickly make a distinctive sound like a hiss or a small “ah!”, then gently take your cat and bring it near the approved scratching area.
+It is necessary to do this as consistently as possible over a period of time as it will help your cat grasp the idea faster.

 Remember: The idea not to punish your cat, but to nudge them in the right direction.
 Misplaced anger can cause your cat to be scared of you, which we definitely do not want.